dkosmari/lssecrets/README.md

 Usage
 -----

-With no arguments, all unlocked collections and items are shown, without secrets:
+With no arguments, all unlocked collections and items are shown, without attributes or
+secrets:

     lssecrets

+To show item attributes, use the argument `--detail=3`:

+    lssecrets --detail=3

-To show secrets, use the argument `--secrets`:
+To show item attributes and secrets, use the argument `--detail=4`:

-    lssecrets --secrets
+    lssecrets --detail=4

 If there are collections or items locked, use the option `--unlock` to unlock everything: